CodeKaito/C-/README.md

 <a name="part3"></a>
 - ## Part 3 - Data types
+⚠️ Note: It's very important in C# to define the type of the data!

 A variable in C# must be a specified data type:
 ![image](https://user-images.githubusercontent.com/57111980/217227481-8d6fcc38-04fe-43b0-8acf-2b44de23916e.png)
 Numbers: